hxida/PersonalRobloxScriptsLibrary/README.md

 ###

 Hey so, this library is here to provide some assets that I am lazy to make from zero.
-I'm sharing this library publicly believing that other developers like me will have less struggle with scripting and access to more featuress or make their game more secure.
+I'm sharing this library publicly believing that other developers like me will have less struggle with scripting and access to more featuress or even make their game more secure.

 ###